 Ball-Retained Dentures, also called Stud-Attachment Dentures or , use a ball-and-socked design to attach the dentures to the implants surgically placed in the gums.
 Traditionally, the denture is fitted with sockets and the implants have a ball on top of them.
 The denture and implants snap together where the ball and sockets meet.

 This form of denture is considered exceptionally secure and will allow for an open upper palate denture.
 Ball-Retained Dentures are less likely to slip or move in the mouth, and will allow denture wearers to eat more foods they love and speak more clearly!

 Basics of a Dental Implant

-Dental implants are long-term replacements that your doctor surgically places in the jawbone.
+Dental implants in Roswell, GA are long-term replacements that Dr. Shenk surgically places in the jawbone.
 These dental implants are composed of titanium metal that “fuses” with the jawbone through a process called “osseointegration”.
 Implants never slip or make embarrassing noises that show the world that you have “false teeth,” and because they are made of titanium you do not have to worry about decay.
 Also, given the fact that the titanium is surgically inserted into your jawbone, you will typically not have an issue with bone loss.

 Dental implants have been around for a while now.
 Doctors have been placing them for over 20 years and the best part is that most of the implants that were placed in the late 80s and early 90s are still operating at peak performance.
 If properly cared for, dental implants can last a lifetime!